brassington/brassington.github.io/_posts/2014-04-14-more-famous.md

 ---
 I've been playing with Famous, the new open source javascript framework which is extremely performant and all written in JavaScript.
 In my novice opinion, Famous is a dream come true for JS developers.

 Famous takes JS calls and turns them into DOM elements and manages them all for you.
-No more making calls to TDOM elements which must already exist on the page: Famous will do it for you.
+No more making calls to DOM elements which must already exist on the page: Famous will do it for you.

 I can't tell you how many times I've thought it was cumbersome to teach my students to inject HTML into a page using string concatonation or some other clumsy method.
 They have to wrap their minds around when and where their DOM elements exist in the tree.